-If you want to participate in any Medicare-approved clinical research study, you do not need to tell us or to get approval from us The providers that deliver your care as part of the clinical research study do not need to be part of our plan's network of providers.
+If you want to participate in any Medicare-approved clinical research study, you do not need to tell us or to get approval from us or your PCP.
+The providers that deliver your care as part of the clinical research study do not need to be part of our plan's network of providers.
+Please note that this does not include benefits for which our plan is responsible that include, as a component, a clinical trial or registry to assess the benefit.
+These include certain benefits specified under national coverage determinations (NCDs) and investigational device trials (IDE) and may be subject to prior authorization and other plan rules.